 Where to Stay

-If you are not spending your night in Biri Island and still planning to see other attractions in Samar, here are some of the choice accommodations in the province of Catarman according to Agoda users (as of June 2017).
+If you are not spending your night on the island and still planning to see other attractions in Northern Samar, here are some of the choice accommodations in the municipality of Catarman, the capital of Northern Samar, according to Agoda users (as of August 2017).